 A. USAGE GUIDELINES FOR PERSONAL VEHICLES

-- Travelers will be reimbursed for business use of personal vehicles at the IRS Standard mileage rate in effect at the time of travel.
-The current rate is available on the USNH Financial Services website for travel.
+1. Travelers will be reimbursed for business use of personal vehicles at the IRS Standard mileage rate in effect at the time of travel.
+The current rate is available at Procedure 07-002 Website for Travel References.
 Campuses may reimburse travelers at a rate less than the IRS standard mileage rate, but not at a rate more than this rate.

-- USNH reimburses for actual mileage incurred, using the most direct route.
+2. USNH reimburses for actual mileage incurred, using the most direct route.
 All mileage incurred will be reimbursed, except personal miles and miles incurred when a traveler on a business assignment passes through the location of their USNH principal place of business.
 Adequate records must be maintained to document all mileage claimed.
-A mileage chart for distances from the UNH campus to all NH cities or towns is available on the web.
+A mileage chart for distances from the UNH or PSU campus to all NH cities or towns is provided as a reference.
 Also available on the web is the mileage between major U.S. cities.

 MILEAGE REIMBURSEMENT EXAMPLES